c4glaku/io-chess/README.md

 #### Note: Worked on this in school, will come back to update it to be a custom windowed app with custom piece PNG support in the future (maybe)

+## UPDATE - THE PROJECT HAS BEEN CHANGED TO WORK WITH GUI, I/O CODE IS STILL IN THE SOURCE CODE BUT COMMENTED OUT

 ## Setup

 ### Prerequisites (for Windows): You need to have CMake and MinGW32 installed in order to be able to compile and run the program.